 Master of Architecture at Pratt

 The Master of Architecture (M.Arch) is a three-year NAAB-accredited, STEM-certified professional program.
 Our 84-credit, three-year track is designed for students who have completed a bachelor’s degree, including majors other than one of the architectural design professions.
-The program is also available in a 56-credit, two-year Advanced Standing track for students with bachelor’s degrees from four-year Architecture or Engineering programs.
+This program is also available in a 56-credit, two-year Advanced Standing track.
+Admission to Advanced Standing is highly competitive and merit-based.
+Candidates for Advanced Standing are selected by the Architecture Department’s Admissions Committee and the Chair of Graduate Architecture and Urban Design.year Architecture or Engineering programs.

 The M.Arch program is structured with a core curriculum of design, history-theory, technology, and media courses, followed by an advanced curriculum of applied research and elective courses.
 The entire curriculum is designed to equip students with the professional knowledge required for becoming a successful architect.